Mellanox/libvma/README.txt

 VMA_NEIGH_UC_ARP_QUATA retries to send UC ARP again and then will send BC ARP.

 VMA_NEIGH_UC_ARP_DELAY_MSEC
-This parameter indicates number of msec to wait betwen every UC ARP.
+This parameter indicates number of msec to wait between every UC ARP.

 VMA_NEIGH_NUM_ERR_RETRIES
-This number inidcates number of retries to restart neigh state machine in case neigh got ERROR event.
+This number indicates number of retries to restart neigh state machine in case neigh got ERROR event.
-Deafult value is 1
+Default value is 1

 VMA_BF
-This flag enables / disables BF (Blue Flame) usage of the ConnectX Deafult value is 1 (Enabled)
+This flag enables / disables BF (Blue Flame) usage of the ConnectX Default value is 1 (Enabled)

 VMA_FORK
 Control whether VMA should support fork.
 Setting this flag on will cause VMA to